tongye-nz/github-copilot-for-msa/workshop-step-3-prompt-files.md

 - **Generic/incomplete outputs?** → Provide more specific context, ask targeted follow-up questions
 - **Technical concerns?** → Always validate complex decisions with mentor, ask for simpler alternatives
-- **A prompt didn't do what you thought** → Tell Copilot to "Please try again" or "Can you do that differently?" to re-run the prompt with the same context.
+- **A prompt didn't do what you thought** → Tell Copilot to "Please try again, but consider ..." or "Can you do that differently but change ..."to re-run the prompt with the same context.

 ---